Sidari Travel Guide

 There is plenty of shopping along the main strip and many souvenir shops can be found selling quality merchandise.
 The island is noted for its gold and silver jewellery, and leather goods, painted ceramics, and olive wood products are all popular Sidari souvenirs.

-The nightlife in Sidari is second to none with a range of bars and nightclubs catering to all kinds of evening entertainment and holiday visitors will not be disappointed.
-Karaoke is popular in several bars, and there is an open-air club called Caesar's which stays open until about 8am in the summer months.
-Most regular bars on the 400-metre strip stay open until around 3-4am and the area can become quite noisy as a result in the peak tourist season.
+The nightlife in Sidari is feisty, with a range of bars and nightclubs catering to all kinds of evening entertainment; holiday visitors will not be disappointed.
+Karaoke is popular in several bars, and there is a fun open-air club which stays open until about 8am in the summer months.
+Most regular bars on the 400-metre strip stay open until around 3am and the area can become quite noisy as a result in the peak tourist season.